webhdx/gekkoboot/README.md

 gekkoboot will attempt to load DOLs from the following locations in order:
 - USB Gecko in Card Slot B
+- USB Gecko in Card Slot A
+- M.2 Loader
+- SD2SP2
 - SD Gecko in Card Slot B
-- USB Gecko in Card Slot A
 - SD Gecko in Card Slot A
-- SD2SP2

 You can use button shortcuts to keep alternate software on quick access.
 When loading from an SD card, gekkoboot will look for and load different filenames